willtemperley/swift-postgres-client/Docs/setting_up_a_postgres_database_for_testing.md

 ## Review the test suite configuration

-The file `Tests/PostgresClientKitTests/TestEnvironment.swift` describes the environment used by the PostgresClientKit test suite.
+The file `Tests/SwiftPostgresClientTests/TestEnvironment.swift` describes the environment used by the PostgresClientKit test suite.
 Review its content and make any changes for your environment.

+Note that most test functions run in an isolated schema named `test_<uuid>`.
+This avoids data races caused by tests executing in parallel updating the same table.
+During development if tests are stopped before completion, a schema may not be torn down and will require manual cleanup.
+These schema are automatically cleaned up if tests are allowed to run to completion.